 As a result of the combined BRAC construction projects completed in 2011, the installation acquired 6.5 million square feet of new facilities and about 70,000 troops now train at Fort Lee each year.

-Already proud of its illustrious past, Fort Lee looks forward to continuing its brilliant future as the third largest training center in the Army.
+Already proud of its illustrious past, Fort Lee looks forward to its next 100 years of service as the third largest training center in the Army.

 MORE HISTORY ONLINE: